nashville-software-school/aws-deployment-instructions/README.md

 ### AWS Account
 Working with AWS Elastic Beanstalk requires an AWS account.
-Fortunately, as of March 2021 this remains free.
-Amazon offers an extended free-tier account that gives free access for one year to all the services you will need to deploy your application with Elastic Beanstalk.
-Even still, note that setting up an AWS account requires an active credit card, which will be billed if your usage exceeds the free tier limit.
-These instructions will teach you how to set up daily billing alerts as an additional tool to prevent unwanted charges.
+Fortunately, as of March 2021, Amazon still offers an extended free-tier account that gives free access for one year to all the services you will need to deploy your application with Elastic Beanstalk.
+Even still, note that setting up an AWS account requires an active credit or debit card, which will be billed if your usage exceeds the free tier limit.
+These instructions will teach you how to set up daily billing alerts as an additional tool to prevent excessive unwanted charges.

 #### Creating and Activating Your Account
 1. Open the [Amazon Web Services home page](https://aws.amazon.com/).